 I’m passionate about helping people find the meaning and wisdom hidden in the patterns of their inner life.

 As a Licensed Marriage and Family Therapist (#159918), I believe that we aren’t meant to ask the difficult questions alone.
-It is a profound honor to join my patients in the pursuit of self-exploration and self-acceptance.
+It is a profound honor to join my patients in the pursuit of self-exploration and acceptance.

 My perspective as a psychotherapist has been shaped by both formal study and my lived experience of “becoming.”